Bill O'Reilly: Putin will have to wait for apology over 'killer' remark

 The president's comments have also caused an outcry by appearing to equate U.S. actions with Putin's authoritarian regime.

-O'Reilly is one of Trump's preferred interviewers.
+O'Reilly, the top-rated host on Fox, is one of Trump's preferred interviewers.
 For the last five months of the presidential race, Trump spoke almost exclusively to O'Reilly and Fox's Sean Hannity.

 But O'Reilly has been critical of Trump's positive descriptions of Putin's leadership.